On local and non-local energy transfers in Hall magnetohydrodynamic turbulence: Results and Discussion

 In the preceding discussion, we have identified different types of triads that contribute to the local and nonlocal transfer of magnetic energy due to the Hall term.
-These are broadly classified into four categories: (i) $k\simeq p\simeq q$, (ii) $k\simeq p\gg q$, (iii) $k\simeq q \gg p$ and (iv) $p\simeq q \gg k$ (see Fig.~\ref{triads_magnetic_current_spectrum} (a)).
-Triads of type (i) and (ii) are primarily involved in local transfers whereas types (iii) and (iv) partake in nonlocal transfers.
-Now, we provide an estimation of the observed transfer rates for each type of triad following a framework motivated by \citet{Aluie_2009, Aluie2010}.
-For a given triad $(\bk, \bp, \bq)$, we can define
+These are broadly classified into four categories: (i) $k\simeq p\simeq q$, (ii) $k\simeq p\gg q$, (iii) $k\simeq q \gg p$ and (iv) $p\simeq q \gg k$ (see Fig.~\ref{triads_magnetic_current_spectrum}a).
+Triads of type (i) and (ii) are primarily involved in local transfers whereas types (iii) and (iv) participate in nonlocal transfers.
+For a given triad $(\bk, \bp, \bq)$, we can define the ratio